fgcz/rawDiag/README.md

 - if you want support for [Open File Standards](http://www.psidev.info/) install the [mzR](http://bioconductor.org/packages/mzR/) package.

 ### 1.2.
 The New RawFileReader .Net assembly from Thermo Fisher Scientific

+**If your installation does not work with the below-mentioned instructions, do not hesitate to request a ready to run R package from the authors via Email, subject `request rawDiag package`.**

 Due to licensing reasons, we currently not allowed to distribute Thermo Fisher Scientific software with the *rawDiag* package (we hope that this will change soon).
 The *New RawFileReader from Thermo Fisher Scientific* (see http://planetorbitrap.com/rawfilereader)